Emmettlsc/ghost-racer/README.md

 # Ghost Racer

 * A 2D game made in C++ using freeglut to manage windows.
 All actors in the game are individual objects derived from GraphObject class with their own constructors, destructors, and behaviors.
-Additionally, all actors can interact with eachother to do things like damaging eachother, colliding with eachother, updating your score, and more.
+Additionally, all actors can interact with eachother to do things like damaging eachother, colliding with eachother, updating score, and more.

 ## Goal